 - Select material showing the symptoms you are concerned about.
 Send several samples showing various stages of disease, especially early symptoms.
 If possible, also send a sample of a healthy plant.

-- If it is not practical to send the entire plant, include several affected portions of the plant.
-With stem or branch disorders, be sure the sample includes live material as well as the diseased portion.
+- If it is not practical to send the entire plant, include several affected portions of the plant (e.g., large tree, landscape plant).
+With stem or branch disorders, the sample should include live material as well as the diseased portion.
 In other words, include the margin between healthy and diseased tissue.
+For leaf spot disorders, keep the leaves attached to the stems or branches.

-- If a vascular wilt such as Verticillium wilt or Dutch elm disease is suspected, send several branch sections that are 1 inch in diameter and about 6 inches long from branches exhibiting dying, wilted, or yellowed leaves.
+- If a vascular wilt such as Verticillium wilt or Dutch elm disease is suspected on a tree, send several branch sections that are at least 1 inch in diameter and 6 inches long from branches exhibiting dying, wilted, or yellowed leaves.
 Do not send only dead wood.
 Put samples in a plastic bag to prevent drying.

 - Turfgrass samples should be taken from the edges of affected areas that include dying and also apparently healthy plants.
-Send one or two 3-by-3-inch squares of sod containing 1 inch of attached soil.
-Wrap each sample in one thickness of slightly dampened toweling, then in dry newspaper.
-Send as much information as possible.
+Send one or two squares of sod that are at least 5-by-5-inches and with 1 inch of attached soil.
+Wrap each sample in a dampened paper towel, then in dry newspaper.

 Packing diseased specimens for shipping

 - Keep plants cool and moist before shipping.
-Bag roots separately to keep soil from the rest of the plant, then enclose the entire plant in plastic to keep from drying out.
 Mail as soon as possible after collection.
-Mail specimens early in the week to avoid delay in the post office over weekends or holidays.
+Mail specimens early in the week to avoid delays in the post office over weekends or holidays.

-- Pack in a sturdy container to prevent crushing in transit.
-Use packing material to securely seat the specimen in the container and to prevent the contents from moving around inside the container.
+- Pack in a box or sturdy container to prevent crushing in transit.
+Use packing material to prevent the contents from moving around inside the container.

 Addressing Packages

-(Sample forms, fee information, directions to the OSU Plant Clinic, and other info about the OSU Plant Clinic is available at https://bpp.oregonstate.edu/plant-clinic)
+Sample forms, fee information, directions to the OSU Plant Clinic, are available at: https://bpp.oregonstate.edu/plant-clinic

-Oregon (Northeast Oregon and North Central Oregon only):
+Oregon (accepts samples from Northeast Oregon and North Central Oregon only):

 Extension Plant Pathology Laboratory, 2121 S. First, OSU, Hermiston OR 97838 (Fees required).